ghdl/ghdl/doc/contribute.rst

 to assign developers to them.
 You can track the issue’s state and see how it’s getting solved.

 ..
 IMPORTANT::
-   To make it easier, please elaborate a `Minimum (non) Working Example` (`MWE <https://en.wikipedia.org/wiki/Minimal_Working_Example>`_) prior to sending the report, so that the possible bug source is isolated.
+   To make it easier, please elaborate a `Minimal (non) Working Example` (`MWE <https://en.wikipedia.org/wiki/Minimal_Working_Example>`_) prior to sending the report, so that the possible bug source is isolated.
 Should the MWE compile and run, it would be a good idea to make it look like a test and to make an assert statement that will stop execution; a severity level `note` indicates success, while a severity level `failure` indicates failure.

    Also, please include enough information for the maintainers to reproduce the problem.
 This includes: